Foolish-Foosballers/Foosball-Documentation/Data-Service/schema.md

 ## Database Schema

 Our schema consists of four tables: `players`, `games`, `series`, and a relational table called `history`.
 Their contents are outlined below.
+For a list of routes used by our app to query these tables, click [here](apidocs.md).

 The `players` table contains both player information and player stats, and it has a primary key called `Id`.
 ```